 If you use a lot of sulfur in your spray program, be sure to follow labeled intervals to avoid plant burn.
 See this PNW Handbook article for more information about horticultural oils.

-Follow the oil treatment in 5 to 7 days with a strong fungicide of your choice.
+Follow the oil treatment in five to seven days with a strong fungicide of your choice.
 Attend to the details of spray application and product selection.
 Again, good coverage is needed, so slow down your tractor speed and spray all portions of the vine thoroughly.

 Fungicide product selection may be difficult.
 You should use a material that has a low resistance risk such as a horticultural mineral oil or elemental sulfur (group UN or previously M2).
 Many of the other materials, such as those in fungicide groups 3, 7, or 11 have a high risk that powdery mildew will become resistant to the chemicals and/or have already developed resistance in the region.